solatale/csst_mock_catalog/README.md

 #### Columns Definition

 - ID
-  ID in Ilbert's (2009) COSMOS catalog.
+  ID in Ilbert et al.'s (2009) COSMOS catalog.

 - ZSPEC
   Photo-z in Ilbert's (2009) catalog.

 - FluxSim_*
-  Simulated mock fluxes for CSST's bands through image simulation from Meng.
+  Mock fluxes (f_nu in unit of erg/s/cm^2/Hz) for CSST bands through image simulation.
 The fluxes are not intended to enclose total fluxes for objects.
-Apertures are set to give higher SNR than total flux apertures.
+Apertures are set to give higher SNR rather than enclosing total flux.

 - ErrFlux_*
   Corresponding errors for mock fluxes.